 - Mix the apple cake batter until everything is combined.

-- Spread the apple cake batter into a 13 x 9 baking dish that has been sprayed with non-stick spray.
+- Spread the apple cake batter into the prepared baking dish.

 - Bake the cake for 45-55 minutes.
 Insert a toothpick in the center of the cake.
 It will come out clean when the cake is ready.